knol3j/hashnhedge/site/content/posts/2025/08/crypto-influencers-secretly-broke.md

 ## What This Actually Means

-Most crypto influence isn't education—it's performance art.
+Most crypto influence isn't education--it's performance art.
 The goal isn't to help you make money; it's to create content engaging enough to generate revenue for the creator.

 This doesn't make the influencers evil.
 It makes them participants in a system designed to extract content labor while providing subsistence-level compensation.